liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/02-prerequisites.markdown

 Liferay Sync requires the *Liferay CE Sync Connector* app from [Liferay Marketplace](https://web.liferay.com/marketplace).
-This app enables and configures Sync in your @product@ instance.
+This app enables and configures Sync in your @sharepoint@ instance.
 For example, you can disable Sync across the instance or on a site-by-site basis.
 Note that Sync is enabled by default for all Sites.